Bilostenko/my-country-app/README.md

 ---

-Цей додаток — інтерфейс для дослідження країн світу, який тягне дані з **REST Countries API**. Побудований за допомогою сучасного стеку технологій, підтримує **світлу/темну тему**, **адаптивний дизайн** та має інтуїтивну взаємодію з користувачем.
+This application is an intuitive and stylish interface for exploring countries around the globe using data from the **REST Countries API**.
+Built with a modern frontend stack, it supports **light/dark theme switching**, **responsive design**, and smooth user interaction.

 ## ✨ Features

-- 🔄 **Перемикання теми**: світла / темна — одним кліком без зайвих нервів.
+- 🔄 **Theme Toggle** — Light and Dark modes with just one click.
+No drama.
-- 🌐 **Завантаження всіх країн** на головній сторінці через API.
+- 🌐 **Fetches all countries** from the API on the homepage.
-- 🔍 **Пошук за назвою**: працює навіть якщо ввести лише частину слова.
+- 🔍 **Search by name** — Type part of a name and get all matching countries.
-- 🌍 **Фільтрація за регіоном** через дропдаун.
+- 🌍 **Filter by region** using a dropdown select.
-- 📱 **Адаптивний дизайн** для мобілок, планшетів і великих екранів.
+- 📱 **Responsive UI** — Looks great on mobile, tablet, or big ol’ desktop.

-## 🧰 Технології
+## 🧰 Technologies Used

 - **React** `^19.0.0`
 - **TypeScript**